ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

     Displaying the Solution:
     Finally, the solved Sudoku puzzle is displayed in a window and printed to the terminal.

+    I have supplied some example puzzles to try out.
+I will add more in the future by an update of this git!!
+    Notice that it only works with type of font but I will find a way  make a modification of the scipts to allow more fonts if I have time.

     requirments
     python3
     opencv for python
     install opencv by pip using this command pip3 install opencv-python

+    Also please unzip the the templates folder before running Main.py